igreulich/sing/Readme.md

 ## Sing
 Making Sinatra even easier.

 Sing will create the basic directory structure and base files for a Sinatra webapp.
-It creates your Gemfile (containing haml, sass, and compass), config.ru, index.haml, application.scss, and downloads jquery for you.
+It creates your Gemfile (containing haml, sinatra, and rubygems), config.ru, index.haml, layout.haml (includes Twitter Bootstrap, and the current jQuery), application.css.

 I created this with ruby 1.9.2, but it should work in 1.8.7 just fine.